deep5050/MastJokeMara/README.md

 This workflow comments on a new issue or pull request by a lovely greeting and with a complimentary joke.
 For now it supports only programming jokes only, It will supports more jokes soon.

+>NOTE: I recommend you to run this workflow only on issue events, github action has no access to fork-based pull requests yet.
+Here 'pull requests' means only PRs raised by internal team members or the owner himself !!

 > On new Issues

 ![Issue demo](images/issue.png)

-> On new Pull Requests
+> On new Pull Requests (**NOT FORK-BASED PRs**)

 ![PR](images/PR.png)